Mariana Cunha & Marianna Tsionki, eds.

 €33.00

 Mariana Cunha is a researcher and educator, currently developing theoretical and practice-led research at the Centre for Research and Education in Arts and Media (CREAM), University of Westminster, where she lectures in screen studies.
 Holding a PhD and MA in Cultural and Critical Studies from Birkbeck, University of London, she previously held two postdoctoral fellowships in Brazil.
 Her research explores ecology, spatial practices, affect, and moving images, with a focus on ecological aesthetics in contemporary global cinema and Latin American moving image-based art.
-Mariana has contributed as a film programmer in Brazil and the UK and co-curated the exhibition We Live Like Trees Inside the Footsteps of Our Ancestors (Blenheim Walk Gallery, 2023).
+Mariana has contributed as a film programmer in Brazil and the UK and co-curated the exhibition We live like trees inside the footsteps of our ancestors (Blenheim Walk Gallery, 2023).
 She has published widely, co-editing Human Rights, Social Movements and Activism in Contemporary Latin American Cinema (2018) and Space and Subjectivity in Contemporary Brazilian Cinema (2017).

 Marianna Tsionki is an art theorist, curator, and Associate Professor & University Curator at Leeds Arts University, overseeing curatorial programs, collections, and archives.
 She holds a PhD in Curatorial Studies (Manchester School of Art) and an MA in Contemporary Art Theory (Goldsmiths, University of London).
 Her research examines the role of curatorial and institutional practice in ecological crisis, focusing on decolonial eco-visualities, eco-feminist practices, and Indigenous Naturecultures.
 She has contributed essays to edited volumes, exhibition catalogs, and peer-reviewed journals and received numerous grants, including the AAMC Research Programme with Art Fund (2019).
-She has participated in the School of Common Knowledge by L’Internationale (2024) and the Anthropocene Campus Venice by the Max Planck Institute & HKW (2021).
+She has participated in the School of Common Knowledge by L’Internationale (2024) and the Anthropocene Campus Venice by the Max Planck Institute and HKW (2021).

-This book is forthcoming in Spring 2025
+This book is forthcoming in Summer 2025